ReDI-School/js-berlin-2023-spring/lesson07.md

 - Output the sum of the first 10 numbers (e.g. 1 + 2 + 3 + ...)
 - Output a countdown from 10 to 0 to console (e.g. 10, 9, 8, ...)
   - Bonus: Instead of zero, output "liftoff!"
-  - Bonus: Instead of counting down to console.log, write the output to a `div` element
+  - Bonus: Instead of counting down to console.log, write the output to a an HTML page

 ---